hanggammon/botgammon/doc/protocol.md

     Request:       PATCH /api/v1/games/<id>/reset
     Response:      HTTP 200

 Resets the game at id.
-Clients are notified through a WebSocket protocol message of the reset event and all sockets/players are dropped from the game.
+Clients are notified through a Socket.IO protocol message of the reset event and all sockets/players are dropped from the game.

 ### Add Player